GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
+It is the mark of the professional software engineer to know that no such panacea exist.
 >
-> ~ *Richard P. Gabriel*
+> ~ *Grady Booch*

 ---
 ## 🏎 Quick Facts